CNN —

 Finland also had the happiest immigrants, a special focus of this year’s report.

-Differences among the top five countries are small enough that jostling among the top five is expected every year.
+Differences among the top eight countries are small enough that jostling among the top five is expected every year.

 The 10 happiest countries were also 10 of the top 11 spots in the rankings of immigrant happiness.
 (Mexico, which came in 24th place in the overall rankings, placed 10th in the immigrant happiness rankings.)